scottystephens/stratifi/docs/integrations/standard-bank/README.md

 ## 1. Why this exists
 - Standard Bank&apos;s Business Online SA APIs (OneHub Marketplace) require customer-issued App IDs, client secrets, and subscription keys rather than Plaid/Tink OAuth links.
-- Clients can now securely share those credentials inside Stratifi from the **Connections → New → Direct Bank APIs** section.
+- Clients can now securely share those credentials inside Stratiri from the **Connections → New → Direct Bank APIs** section.
 - Credentials are encrypted with AES-256-GCM using `CREDENTIAL_ENCRYPTION_KEY` before landing in Supabase, then scoped to each tenant via RLS.

 ## 2. Credential ingredients